BryceCanyonCounty/bcc-scene/README.md

 ## TODO
 - Add better UI
-- Migrate from (or make toggle) to store into sqldb vs json file
+- Migrate from (or make a config toggle) to store into sqldb vs json file (db will give longer lived persistence to the scene texts)
-- Add screenshots to how-to-use

  ## Dependency
  - Vorp Core